 Relapse is always in the realm of possibility for someone in addiction recovery no matter how long you have been sober.
 Because of this, a relapse prevention plan is key in maintaining long-term sobriety.
-You have put in the hard work during treatment, so before you leave, be sure to understand the stages and warning signs of relapse and learn the coping skills to overcome any problems.
+You have put in the hard work during treatment, so before you leave, understand the warning signs and symptoms of relapse, and learn the coping skills to overcome any relapses.

 A relapse prevention plan is a structured guide that recovering addicts can leverage to help avoid using again.
 These plans are designed to identify what triggers can cause a relapse so those in recovery can know what to expect if they can feel a relapse approaching.